Regularly practicing exercise during pregnancy is the best way to build your bones, muscles, and to boost your energy levels to keep yourself healthy.

 Try to keep cool as possible as you can:

-Don’t become overheated, particularly in the first trimester of your pregnancy.
+Don’t become overheated, particularly in your first trimester of pregnancy.
 Overheating during the first trimester causes to develop birth defects.
 Take lots of fluids before and during the workout session.

 Avoid risky activities: